 Upon organizing a yoga retreat next weekend, the idea of going on a retreat has been on my mind lately… Certain questions such as “what does it mean to go on a yoga retreat or to take a retreat in general?” have come up for me.

-Going on a retreat is very different from going on a vacation, where we may run off to do all of the above while trying our best to get some needed relaxation.
+Going on a retreat is very different from going on a vacation, where we may run off to do a lot of activities while trying our best to get some needed relaxation.
 Most of the time, even on vacations, we fall pray to the antics of our restless minds, and usually come home just as tired as when we left after scurrying from one itinerary to the next.

 In my opinion, a retreat is truly about setting aside time to explore our internal landscape rather than just the external one.
 It’s meant not to run “away”, but to run inside and meet your Self.
-It could be an opportunity to simply allow ourselves to “be,” to meditate, and give our bodies and minds a chance to stop running or “retreating” as it were, from being in the present moment.
-Oh yes, and also to give ourselves the chance to relax, away from the stress of daily life!
+It could be an opportunity to simply allow ourselves to “be,” to meditate, to journal, and give our bodies and minds a chance to stop running or “retreating” as it were, from being in the present moment.
+It also gives us the chance to deeply relax, away from the stressors of daily life!

 A retreat can also be a great way to focus on making positive changes in our lives in various areas such as: